 Robyn-Marie Lyon Monteleone

 Chief, General Civil Section

 Robyn-Marie Lyon Monteleone is the Chief of the General Civil Section.
 She received her B.A. from UCLA in 1983 and her J.D. from Boalt Hall School of Law in 1987, where she was a member of the California Law Review.
-She was a business litigator with McDermott, Will & Emery from 1987 to 1995, first as an Associate and then as an Income Partner.
+She was a business litigator with McDermott, Will & Emery from 1987 to 1995, first as an Associate and then as a Partner.
 In 1995, she joined the United States Attorney’s Office as an Assistant United States Attorney in the Civil Division, where she handled cases in each of General Civil’s main practice areas, including employment discrimination, Bivens, and tort.
 In particular, she tried employment cases, developed a particular expertise in those cases and in high-profile and complex Bivens cases, and handled several complex and high-profile immigration cases.
 In 2006, AUSA Monteleone was promoted to an Assistant Chief in the Civil Division, where she has supervised a group of General Civil AUSAs, as well as overseeing all civil immigration litigation from 2006 through 2010.
-Since October 2010, she has also served as the Chief of the Civil Rights Unit, supervising all affirmative civil rights matters in the Civil Division and personally handling several complex cases including the historic Los Angeles Jails investigation and settlement.
+From October 2010 until February 2016, she also served as the Chief of the Civil Rights Unit, supervising all affirmative civil rights matters in the Civil Division and personally handling several complex cases including the historic Los Angeles Jails investigation and settlement.
 She received an EOUSA Director’s Award in 2008 for her work overseeing immigration litigation.

 Section Contact Information

 The United States Attorney's Office

 Attn: General Civil Section

 (213) 894-7819 (Fax)